Updated December 2022

 - Université de Sherbrooke (French program)

-Immigration Assistant: Immigration Assistants can complete their training at a private or public college.
-Herzing College is one of the few colleges in Ontario currently offering this program.
+Immigration Case Manager: Immigration case managers can complete their training at a private or public college.

-Herzing’s Immigration Assistant program is available at the Toronto campus and takes 9 months to complete.
-Training includes a 5-week internship at a law firm or immigration consultant business.
+Herzing’s Immigration Case Manager program is available at the Ottawa campus as well as online.
+It takes nine months to complete.
+Training includes a five-week internship at a law firm or immigration consultant business.

 Which career path is right for you?

 There are pros and cons to choosing either career path.
-For example, Immigration Consultants have to complete expensive training and licensing—but they have the power to start their own business and determine their own earning potential.
+For example, immigration consultants have to complete extensive training and licensing—but they have the power to start their own business and determine their own earning potential.

-Immigration Assistants can complete their training much faster and at a lower cost—but they cannot get licensed and open their own consulting firms.
+Immigration case managers can complete their training much faster—but they cannot get licensed and open their own consulting firms.

-Cassandra Fultz (Managing Partner of Doherty Fultz Immigration) highlights a few other key points to consider when making your decision.
+Cassandra highlights a few other key points to consider when making your decision.

-“By the time they graduate and get their license, Immigration Consultants have a lot of legal knowledge, but not many practical skills.
+“By the time they graduate and get their licence, immigration consultants have a lot of legal knowledge, but not many practical skills.
 It takes them time to attract clients, build a practice, and establish a good track record.
-It’s much harder than most people realize.”
+It’s much harder than most people realize.

-On the other hand, Immigration Assistants graduate with a wealth of practical skills.
+On the other hand, immigration case managers graduate with a wealth of practical skills.
 They are totally prepared for work, right after training.
-This is why skilled Immigration Assistants are highly sought after.
-I’ve been working with my assistant for 10 years and would be totally lost without her!”
+This is why skilled case managers are highly sought after.
+I’ve been working with mine for 10 years and would be totally lost without her!”

-A Herzing Admissions Advisor can help you make an informed decision.
-An Advisor will guide you through our diploma program, explain career options, financial aid, and application requirements.
+A Herzing admissions advisor can help you make an informed decision.
+An advisor will discuss your goals, guide you through our diploma program, and explain career options, financial aid, and application requirements.